fandom-trash/ship-week-aggregator/README.md

 # General Structure
 This is essentially structured as two separate apps, one for the frontend and one for the backend.
 These live at `packages/api` and `packages/frontend`.
 The backend is an Express app, the frontend is a React app.

 The tags that we search for across platforms are defined in `packages/api/tags.json`.
-For now these are set to either whatever version of "Kataang Week 2020" applied to a given platform (or the more general "kataang" for twitter because they make requesting year-old content a huge pain in the ass).
+For now these are set to whatever version of "Kataang Week 2020" applied to a given platform (or the more general "kataang" for twitter because they make requesting year-old content a huge pain in the ass).

 We request data on those tags from each platform, sort the posts, and send that to the react app.